JukkoInc/jukko-ios-sdk/README.md

 ## Console logging

-By default, Jukko SDK logs only important messages, like unrecoverable error reasons.
+By default, Jukko SDK logs only important messages, such as unrecoverable error reasons.

 You can enable debug logging by calling: